MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 This document provides troubleshooting guidance for the Global Secure Access client using the **Health check** tab in the Advanced diagnostics utility.

 ## Introduction
-The Advanced diagnostics Health check executes tests to verify that the Global Secure Access client is working correctly and that its components are running.
+The Advanced diagnostics Health check runs tests to verify that the Global Secure Access client is working correctly and that its components are running.

 ## Run the health check
 To run a health check for the Global Secure Access client: